Learn About the Regulatory Flexibility Act

 Small Business – The RFA references the definition of "small business" found in the Small Business Act.
 The Small Business Act further authorizes the Small Business Administration (SBA) to define "small business" by regulation, which it does for each of the business categories listed in the North American Industrial Classification System (NAICS).

 Up-to-date size standards are provided at SBA's website.
 For each NAICS code, SBA size standards are generally set by the number of employees or average annual receipts.
 For example, the recent SBA size standards table (11/5/2010) indicates "small" paper mills that produce newspaper are identified by NAICS code 322122 and are defined by those with 750 or fewer employees; whereas, potato farming is identified by NAICS code 111211 and is defined by annual receipts of $750,000 or less.
 Note: SBA definitions of small businesses apply to a firm's parent company and all affiliates as a single entity.
-The SBA's small business definitions are codified in the Code of Federal Regulations at 13 CFR 121.201, which is accessible via FDsys, a website managed by the U.S. Government Printing Office.
+The SBA's small business definitions are codified in the Code of Federal Regulations at 13 CFR 121.201, which is accessible via the U.S. Government Publishing Office.

 Small Government – The RFA defines "small governmental jurisdiction" as the government of a city, county, town, school district or special district with a population of less than 50,000.
 The RFA also authorizes agencies to establish alternative definitions of small government after opportunity for public comment.
 Any alternative definition must be "appropriate to the activity of the agency" and "based on such factors as location in rural or sparsely populated areas or limited revenues due to the population of such jurisdiction."
 Any alternative definition must be published in the Federal Register.
 States and tribal governments are not considered small governments under the RFA.